Tofixrs/discord_presence/README.md

 #### Compiling

-Simply run `cargo build --release` in terminal
+Simply run `cargo build --release` in terminal.
 The executable will be located in ./target/release

 ## Usage